alextitov1/cheatsheets/docs/AWS/networking/Fundamental.md

 Use case: Non-routable IP Ranges (Overlapping)

 ## Transit gateway (TGW)

 ## Virtual Private Gateway(VGW)
+Works with AWS site to site VPN connections or AWS direct connect
+  * Managed AWS Service
+  * Acts as a router between your VPC and non-AWS-managed networks
+  * Can be associated with multiple external connections
+  * Can attach to only one VPC at a time

+Limitations:
+  * VGW are NOT VPC transitive
+  * VGW VPN throughput capped at 1.25 Gbps over ALL VPN connections
+  * VGW Single Tunnel Use
+  * VPN Tunnel Supports Single SA Pair
+  * AWS S2S VPN only supports the IPSec protocol

+Only private ASNs may be used for VGW configuration.
+  * AWS default ASN is 64512 in all regions
+  * 7224 in most regions prior to June 30, 2018

+### Site-to-Site VPN
+  * Tunnels are established by traffic flowing from on-prem to AWS (by default)
+  * AWS VPN tunnels can only support a single pair of IPSec security associations.
+  * AWS creates two (Active/passive) tunnel endpoints in different AZs per VPN connection

+### Accelerated Site-to-Site VPN
+  * Uses AWS Global Accelerator (GA) to route traffic
+  * Uses congestion-free AWS global network to route traffic to the best endpoint
+  * NOT compatible with VGW or CX (Cross Connect), must be attached to TGW
+  * Offers the absolute best application network performance
+  * AWS creates and manages two accelerators for you (One for each VPN tunnel)

+### VPN Anywhere
+  * AWS-managed version of well-known OpenVPN
+  * The endpoint gets added to only one VPC

+## VPN CloudHub
+* Hub-and-Spoke VPN AWS solution for IPsec VPN tunnels.
+* Up to 10 customer gateways.
+* Each cgw must have a unique BGP ASN!
+* VPN Gateway deployed via AWS VPN CloudHub with no VPC attachment (can also be attached to VPC).

+### Customer Gateway Device (CGD)

+Represents a customer device in AWS configuration.

 ## ENI (Elastic Network Interface)

 ## EIP (Elastic IP)
   * 5 IPs limit

+# IP

+169.254.0.0/16 - link-local non-redistributed addresses

 ## Classless Inter-Domain Routing (CIDR)